 Please submit a cover letter and resume online to firstname.lastname@example.org.
 Include “Case Manager – EDC” in the subject line.

-INTRODUCTORY PERIOD – A nine-month probationary period will be required.
+INTRODUCTORY PERIOD – A nine-month introductory period will be required.

 AN EQUAL OPPORTUNITY EMPLOYER – Selection will be based solely on merit and will be without discrimination because of race, color, national origin, ancestry, ethnicity, citizenship, creed, sex, gender, sexual orientation, gender identity, transgender status, age, religion, genetic information, physical or mental disability, medical condition, military or veteran status, pregnancy, childbirth or related medical condition, marital or registered domestic partners status, or any other legally protected status.

-NOTE: LAFLA requires all staff to be fully vaccinated against Covid-19 with the exception of staff who are entitled to a reasonable accommodation due to a medical disability or sincerely held religious belief under the law.
-You will be required to submit proof that you are fully vaccinated upon hire.
+LAFLA requires all staff, including new hires, to be fully vaccinated against Covid-19 with the exception of staff who are entitled to a reasonable accommodation due to a medical disability or sincerely held religious belief under the law, unless doing so would pose an undue hardship.
+Staff will be required to submit proof that you are fully vaccinated upon hire.

 LAFLA offers a diverse environment with competitive compensation based on comparable public interest salaries.
 We also offer a generous benefits package for full-time employees including medical, dental, and vision for employees and dependents, life insurance, long-term disability and long-term care insurance, and 403(b) retirement plan.
 Eligible employees may also qualify for bilingual supplements, law student loan reimbursements, and a cell phone stipend.